This post may contain affiliate links. This means if you purchase through a link on my site, I may receive a small commission at no cost to you.

 In order to get some good affiliate sales, you have to have people visit your site.
 You don’t need as many as you might think; however, it doesn’t hurt to reach for the stars.
 Lena Gott is an expert in getting traffic (readers) to her site and has a course teaching you her exact steps for doing this.
-You can read more about this course in my blog post, “Get Tons of Traffic To Your Website“.
 This is another great course that tells you what actions to take to get it done.
 I wish I would have gotten this one sooner.
 Taking the actions taught in this course increased my page views by almost ten times in one month!
-Read more about it here and buy if you want to increase your traffic quickly.
 She also has a free guide with a couple of action steps included you may wish to sign up for!

 Finally, if you already know all of that stuff and just need to work on your negative thoughts, here is a book that is all about helping you through anxiety through cognitive therapy techniques.
 It is a classic and used in the psychology field quite a bit.
 Click here to see my post about how to challenge negative thoughts and increase your success.